darris-james-martin/telemedicine-app-frontend-complete/README.md

 ```

 ## Popup Windows
-I realized early on everyone was creating a popup window and none of them were built the same.
-I created a model template that everyone could use.
+I realized early on that everyone was creating their own popup window and none of the windows were being built the same, therefore, I created a model template that everyone could use.

 ```js
 import React from 'react'